 How to Make Corrections to Your FAFSA After Submitting

-If you realize there is an error in your SAR, don’t panic.
+If you realize there is an error in your FAFSA Submission Summary, don’t panic.
 There are steps you can take to correct the information.

 FAFSA Corrections